 Cris Moore (57m 51s):

-It's a pretty, it might be a distance analogy, right.
-But if we don't figure out how to live in a pluralistic society, right.
-With institutions in which sometimes my side wins and sometimes your side wins and that that's okay if we don't figure out how to do that, if we insist on winning every argument or burning the whole system down, well, then the system in which I live is just going to completely disappear.
-And 50 years from now, we'll just have authoritarian States and maybe a few pseudo democratic States sort of pretending or, or, and style sayings.
+It's a pretty, distance analogy.
+But if we don't figure out how to live in a pluralistic society with institutions in which sometimes my side wins and sometimes your side wins and that that's okay.
+If we don't figure out how to do that, if we insist on winning every argument or burning the whole system down, then the system in which I live is just going to completely disappear.
+And 50 years from now, we'll just have authoritarian States and maybe a few pseudo democratic States sort of pretending or banyan style things.

 Michael Garfield (58m 30s):